 It’s impossible to pinpoint how and when a crisis will happen, but as usual marketers are rising to the occasion and rallying their colleagues and communities to foster public health and flatten the curve.

-So, should your healthcare marketing plan pivot during times like these?
+So, should your healthcare marketing plan pivot during the COVID-19 era and other times like these?

 While content remains king, the way that marketers plan, create and deploy that content is changing at a rapid pace.
 Consumers and workers are spending more time online as they seek health and safety information.